exxmen/sharepointdirect/README.md

 ### All methods writes the result to the console or a textfile or to a csv file.

 * GetNumberOfItems - Gets the number of items in the provided list.
+Writes the result to C:\Apps\GetNumberOfItemsResult.txt
-* GetItemId - Gets the ID of the item by title
+* GetItemId - Gets the ID of the item by title.
+Writes the result to C:\Apps\GetItemIdResult.txt
-* AddItem - adds an item to the list
+* AddItem - adds an item to the list Writes the result to C:\Apps\AddItemResult.txt
-* DeleteItemById - deletes an item from the list using a provided ID
+* DeleteItemById - deletes an item from the list using a provided ID.
+Writes the result to C:\Apps\DeleteItemByIdResult.txt
-* UploadFileWithMeta - uploads a file to a specified library and adds the given properties (currently only accepts files less than 2MB)
+* UploadFileWithMeta - uploads a file to a specified library and adds the given properties.
+Writes the result to C:\Apps\UploadFileWithMetaResult.txt
-* UploadFileNoMeta - uploads a file to a specified library with no properties
+* UploadFileNoMeta - uploads a file to a specified library with no properties.
+Writes the result to C:\Apps\UploadFileNoMetaResult.txt
-* GetOneItem - Gets an item from the list based on a given title and writes the requested field name and field value to a txt file
+* GetOneItem - Gets an item from the list based on a given title and writes the requested field name and field value to a txt file.
+Writes the result to C:\Apps\GetOneItemResult.txt
-* GetOldestItem - Gets the oldest item from the list
+* GetOldestItem - Gets the oldest item from the list.
+Writes the result to C:\Apps\GetOldestItemResult.txt.
+Result text will be separated by ;

 ## Usage: